 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an 'emergency' fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!

 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
 It is an expression of satisfaction with the persons who have assisted you on your expedition.
 The industry standard and suggested amount is USD $10 - 15 per person per day spent on board.
 Of course, tipping is a personal choice and the suggested amount is set only as a guideline.
+Crew tips may be settled using most major credit cards (VISA, Mastercard and AMEX) by the ship's Purser.
 The money is collected by the Hotel Manager at the end of the voyage and distributed amongst the crew and Expedition Staff.
 The Officers choose not to participate in the tipping pool.

 Please consult your doctor for up-to-date medical travel information well before departure.
 We require all passengers traveling to Antarctica to complete and submit our medical questionnaire.
 The questionnaire can be found online at: www.gadventures.com/online_medical_form Passengers with preexisting medical conditions are required to submit a medical form signed by a physician to their booking agent.
 It is very important that we are advised of any special meal requirements, food allergies, or prescribed medication when you confirm your tour.
 The ship is equipped with a small infirmary with typically required medications and limited equipment.
 The ship's doctor is available for visits during the day and is available 24 hours per day for emergencies.
 In case of an emergency, please also bring with you a signed and dated letter from your physician (to be given to our doctor on board, as well as for any medical authorities) stating any health problems and dosage requirements.
 International health regulations do not currently require any inoculations for the countries that you will visit on our voyage.
 We suggest that you confer with your own physician to be sure your routine immunizations, such as tetanus, diphtheria and hepatitis A, are up-to-date before traveling.
 Older travelers, in particular, may wish to consider preventive measures against influenza and pneumonia.